-The course will be assessed through a controlled assessment task and an examination.
+The course will be assessed with both controlled assessment and examinations.
 They will be evenly split: 50% controlled assessment and 50% exam.

 The Non-Examined Assessment task (NEA) is set by the exam board and is started in the June of Year 10.
 You are expected to complete research, test and develop ideas to be able to construct a final prototype.